lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - On pass (Level Up only): the primary button reads `Continue to Level {n}` and calls `startLevelUpGame(n)`.
   - Otherwise: retains `Play Again` behavior.
   - The `Home` button becomes icon-only (house icon) with the same border radius as the primary button for consistency across modes.
+  - Auto-advance: In addition to the button, a guarded `useEffect` auto-starts the next level after a short delay when pass criteria are met.
+This calls `resetGame()` and `startLevelUpGame(currentLevel+1)`.
+  - Resilient guard (2025-09-11): Both the auto-advance effect and the footer “Continue to Level {n}” button call a shared `startNextLevel()` helper which uses an in-flight ref guard (`isContinuingRef`).
+The guard prevents duplicate starts while a start is in progress and is always released in `finally` so a failed auto-advance does not leave the button unresponsive.
+Legacy `autoAdvanceStartedRef` was removed.

 #### Level Up — Pass/Fail Evaluation and Persistence (2025-09-01, updated 2025-09-04)